ethandellaposta/seven-by-nyla-backend/README.md

 ### Features

-  - 2 Collection types: Article, Category
+  - 2 Collection types: Portfolio items, Services, About, Contact
   - 2 Created articles
   - 2 Created categories
   - Permissions set to `true` for article and category